mission driven innovation in small joint orthopedics

 "…could be used to reverse a fusion."

-• Marcia Hart
+Marcia Hart

 CO-FOUNDER / CHIEF EXECUTIVE OFFICER

-Harvard Graduate School of Design, M.Arch.
+- Harvard Graduate School of Design, M.Arch.

-Princeton University, B.A.
+- Princeton University, B.A.
 Architecture

-Phillips Exeter Academy
+- Phillips Exeter Academy

-• Dr. Ryan Katz, M.D.
+Ryan Katz, M.D.

-CO-FOUNDER / CHIEF MEDICAL OFFICER
+CO-FOUNDER / CHIEF MEDICAL ADVISOR

 Dr. Katz is a Johns Hopkins trained plastic surgeon who completed a hand surgery fellowship at the Curtis National Hand Center in Baltimore.
 With several of his cases having garnered media attention, he is known for his innovative approaches to complex upper extremity reconstruction.
 He currently teaches the principles and practice of hand surgery to plastic and orthopedic surgeons who aspire to become hand surgeons.
 He has dedicated himself to optimizing patient outcomes and to advancing the science of surgery when it comes to the most challenging of cases.